Sports Mouthguard: Protect Your Teeth, Braces & Lips

 According to Sports Health, approximately 30 million children and adolescents are involved in sports annually in the United States, and the impact of dental injuries can be significant.

-Recommended Reading: Five Qualities of a Great DentistWhat is a sports mouthguard?
+[icon type=”fas fa-arrow-right” color=”#5d9ee1″] Recommended Reading: 5 Qualities of a Great DentistWhat Is a Sports Mouthguard?

 Most sports mouthguards encapsulate the upper teeth and fit within the confines of the lips.
 In addition, some sports mouthguards feature a lip guard that protects the soft tissues of the lip.